academe/omnipay-adyen/README.md

 The JavaScript library included in the header will then encrypt the card details and add the result to the hidden `POST` field `adyen-encrypted-data` by default.
 You can specify an alternative field name through the options.
-This field must be accepted by the `https://example.com/payment-handler` page for the next step.
+This field must be accepted by the `https://example.com/payment-handler` page (defined as the `returnUrl`) for the next step.

 ### An Encypted Card Authorises a Payment